 First of all, I love your marketing efforts.
 From the bottle, to the branding, to the messaging, you certainly have it figured out.
 This all leads me to my question about one of your most recent ads, “Shoes.”

 What is the name of the song playing during this ad?
 I absolutely love it, but can’t seem to find it anywhere on the internet.
 Please, please, I implore you to share this song with me.
 Thank you!

 Thank you for the email.
 We are actually in the process of recording a full length version of the song featured in the Corona commercial “Shoes”.
 Hopefully, we will have a link where you can download it within a few weeks.

 We now have the full length track from our Corona commercial “Shoes” available for download at the link below.
 Enjoy!

 If there was ever an example of exemplary customer service, this was it.
 Not only did a representative from Corona take the time to respond to my initial message, they also even followed up and shared with me the full-length track once it was complete.
 In a world where 92% of consumers say they trust recommendations from family and friends above all other forms of advertising, Corona had just built a brand advocate in me.
-All it took was one email for them to understand and empathize with me.
+All it took was one email for them to understand and empathize with me, a potential consumer.

-Seeing Corona’s model customer service inspired me to create a social experiment where I contacted numerous different brands in an effort to gauge how many are engaging with their customers and striving to build brand advocates, and how many seem to be less concerned with reaching the individual vs. the general public.
+Seeing Corona’s exemplary customer service inspired me to create a social experiment where I contacted numerous brands in an effort to gauge how many are engaging with their customers and striving to build brand advocates, and how many seem to be less concerned with reaching the individual vs. the general public.
 Since brands are overwhelmed with social inquiries on Facebook and Twitter (whilst responding to roughly 30% of them), I chose the route of email to contact these various companies.

 Keebler Fudge Stripe Cookies: